 10. Organize your accounting

 Anticipate tax time and set up your accounting system to make April much less stressful.
 Organize your expenses and income into three categories: business income, inventory costs, and other expenses (like payroll, rent, and other overhead).
-Find and hire an outside accountant, or buy an accounting tool to help you stay organized as you grow your business.
+Hire an outside accountant or find an accounting tool to help you stay organized as you grow your business.
+There are many free accounting tools that are suitable for small business owners on a budget, although many entrepreneurs also just use a spreadsheet to keep track of their expenses and invoices.

 Advertise your grand opening on your social media channels and in local media outlets, like your town newspaper.